joshooaj/PSPushover/docs/README.md

 [Subscribe to Star Notifications](https://pushover.net/subscribe/PSPushover-2hw5raj6uqr5dsw)

 Pushover will generate a random user token for you and add it to a distribution group.
 You can unsubscribe from your Pushover dashboard at any time, and your real user token is never exposed.
 So go ahead and try it out!
-If you already had the repo starred before subscribing to notifications, you can unstar and star it again.
+If you already had the repo starred before subscribing, you can unstar and star it again as many times as you like.

 ## Getting started